Lois Youngen: Early life

-Born in Westfield Center, Ohio, Lois Youngen grew up dreaming of being a ballplayer while admiring the Cleveland Indians major league team, as well her interest in sports increased as she got older.
+Born in Westfield Center, Ohio, Youngen grew up dreaming of being a ballplayer while admiring the Cleveland Indians major league team, and her interest in sports increased as she got older.
 It was in the years before Little League Baseball allowed girls to play.
 Her father, who had pitched for the Kent State University team in the 1920s, was also an avid baseball fanatic and encouraged Lois by teaching her how to swing and catch, while she accustomed to play sandlot ball with the neighborhood kids.
 As a teenager, Lois had the opportunity to play for a softball team in the nearby city of Ashland, where she gained the attention of a AAGPBL scout who signed her to a contract to play in the league.

 AAGPBL career

 Youngen entered the AAGPBL in 1951 with the Kenosha Comets, playing for them one year before joining the Fort Wayne Daisies in 1952.
 Then she opened 1953 with the South Bend Blue Sox, returned to Fort Wayne for the first half of the 1954 season and rejoined South Bend during the midseason.
 While catching for South Bend, Youngen caught a perfect game pitched by Jean Faut against the Kalamazoo Lassies on September 3, 1953.
 Her best season at the plate came in 1954, when she hit a combined average of .284 (59-for-208) in 65 games, driving in 35 runs while scoring 27 times.
 In a four-season career, Youngen hit .255 (83-for-425) with 39 runs and 44 RBI in 116 games.